Wundertax

 Project Overview

 Already having a well-working webapp, Wundertax wanted to transform their content-heavy, form-based tax declaration service into a native mobile app.
-Challenging here was especially the tight timeframe, low UX maturity in the company and product management responsibilites - Therefore I applied Tommy Geoco's framework Making Design Decisions.
+Challenging here was especially the tight timeframe, limited UX maturity (level 2) in the company and product management responsibilites - Therefore I applied Tommy Geoco's framework Making Design Decisions.

-The MVP immediately achieved an install to purchase rate of over 7%, which is highly satisfactory for a 35€ product.
+The MVP immediately achieved an install to purchase rate of over 7%, which is highly satisfactory for a 35€ app-product.

 Download on the app store iconGet it on google play icon

-Similarly to my work at AXA (insurance), the german tax declaration is a topic that no one actually enjoys doing and that 47% of employees don't even do, although the average return is over 1000 Є. Frustration and confusion usually play a big role for people.
+Similarly to my work at AXA (insurance), the german tax declaration is a topic that people usually do not enjoy and that 47% of employees don't even do, although the average return is over 1000 Є. Frustration and confusion usually play a big role for people.

 Moreover, it's a once-a-year process.
 So the most important research was if potential users actually want to download an app.